Carinawei97/MAGIC-screen-to-cyst-nematodes/Nematode traits analysis/README.md

 ## Citation

-If you use this repository in your research, please cite the relevant works (BoxInst, Detectron2, AdelaiDet, SAM, and your own publication).
-Example:
+If you use this repository in your research, please cite the relevant works (BoxInst, Detectron2, AdelaiDet, SAM):

 ```bibtex
 @inproceedings{tian2020boxinst,